Josh-BI-UK/Josh-BI-UK/README.md

 <br>

 ### Bio/Profile
-I'm a Data Engineer who's been working with Microsoft Data Platform and Azure Cloud Solutions for over 10 years.
-My main gig is all about Data Integration, Data Warehousing, and Business Intelligence solutions.
+I'm a Data Engineer, having worked with Microsoft Data Platform and Azure Cloud Solutions for over 10 years.
+My main gig is in Data Integration, Data Warehousing, and Business Intelligence.

 But that's not all!
 When I'm not working, I love to explore the exciting world of IoT.
 I'm always looking for ways to connect data to the real world and bring technology to life - maily using ToT devices.